damianpetlinski/azure-infra/README.md

 | `TF_VERSION`            | `azure-pipelines.yml`     | Version of Terraform to install               |
 | `ENVIRONMENT`           | `azure-pipelines.yml`     | Target environment (e.g. `dev`)               |
 | `terraform-connection`  | Azure DevOps              | Service connection to Azure (ARM provider)    |

+## Disclaimer

+This project was prepared for deployment but has **not been tested in a live Azure or Azure DevOps environment** due to lack of access to a subscription during development.

+All code and pipelines are ready and syntactically valid.
+The project is structured for a successful end-to-end run once the required Azure resources and service connections are available.